CortisolAI/cortisol/README.md

 ### Prerequisites

-cortisol requires the following one of the following Python versions: 3.8, 3.9, 3.10 or 3.11
+Cortisol requires one of the following Python versions: 3.8, 3.9, 3.10 or 3.11

 ### Install cortisol